From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Preliminaries

 As mentioned before, WFL can be used to characterize the entire behavior of $\Sigma$ using a single sequence of input-output data generated by $\Sigma$, of which the input sequence is PE.
-The input-output trajectories introduced below formalize this notion of data sequences. \begin{definition} A pair of real-valued length-$N$ sequences $(u_{[0,N-1]},y_{[0,N-1]})$ is called an input-output trajectory of $\Sigma$ in~\eqref{eq:td-system}, if there exists a state sequence $x_{[0,N-1]}$ satisfying~\eqref{eq:td-system-state} for $k\in\mathbb{Z}_{[0,N-2]}$ and~\eqref{eq:td-system-output} for $k\in\mathbb{Z}_{[0,N-1]}$.
+The notion of input-output data is formalized below. \begin{definition} A pair of real-valued length-$N$ sequences $(u_{[0,N-1]},y_{[0,N-1]})$ is called an input-output trajectory of $\Sigma$ in~\eqref{eq:td-system}, if there exists a state sequence $x_{[0,N-1]}$ satisfying~\eqref{eq:td-system-state} for $k\in\mathbb{Z}_{[0,N-2]}$ and~\eqref{eq:td-system-output} for $k\in\mathbb{Z}_{[0,N-1]}$.
 In that case, the triplet $(u_{[0,N-1]},x_{[0,N-1]},y_{[0,N-1]})$ is called an input-state-output trajectory of $\Sigma$. \end{definition}

 Next, we recall WFL, which was originally published in~\cite{Willems2005}. \begin{lemma} Let $(\hat{u}_{[0,N-1]},\hat{x}_{[0,N-1]},\hat{y}_{[0,N-1]})$ be an input-state-output trajectory\footnote{We use the accent \^{} to denote data that was collected previously/off-line.
 For example, $\hat{y}_{[0,M-1]}$ denotes the sequence of outputs collected off-line.} of $\Sigma$ in~\eqref{eq:td-system} satisfying Assumption~\ref{asm:ctrb}.
 Suppose that $\hat{u}_{[0,N-1]}$ is PE of order $L+n_x$ with $L\in\mathbb{Z}_{\geqslant 1}$.
 Then, the following statements hold: \begin{enumerate}[label=(\roman*)] \item The matrix has full row rank; \item The pair of real-valued sequences $(u_{[0,L-1]},y_{[0,L-1]})$ of length $L$ is an input-output trajectory of $\Sigma$, if and only if there exists $g\in\mathbb{R}^{N-L+1}$ such that